 Graduates of our program have gone on to design microchips and computer graphics, monitor and control industrial plants, and develop embedded hardware/software systems.
 They also occupy positions in manufacturing, research, financial services, health, and government, or create their own companies.

 With departmental permission, you may earn a single bachelor’s degree in electrical and computer engineering.
-This degree requires a total 142 credits rather than the usual 128 required for individual bachelor’s degrees.
+This degree requires a minimum of 142 credits rather than the typical 128 required for individual bachelor’s degrees.

 The broad objectives of the Electrical Engineering Program are: